 Let each $f_i$ with $1\leq i\leq k+|U|$ be an arbitrary vertex of $V(F_i)\setminus L(F_i)$.
 Let $R'$ be the minimum subtree of $R$ that spans all $k+|U|$ vertices $f_i$.
 We have $L(R')\cap L(F)=\varnothing$ and $L(R)\cap V(R')\subseteq L(R')$, implying

-Let $S$ be a minimal forest of $R'$ such that $S\cup F$ is a spanning tree of $G$.
+for any minimal forest {$S$} of $R'$ such that $S\cup F$ is a spanning tree of $G$.
 By minimality of $S$, the vertices of a connected component of $S$ have distinct ranks.
 By minimality of $S$, each connected component of $S$ has at least two vertices and a connected component of $S$ having $j$ vertices connects exactly $j-1$ connected components of $F$.
 Since $F$ has $k+|U|$ connected components, we have $|V(S)|=|U|+k+t-1$, where $t\geq 0$ is the number of connected components of $S$.
-See Figure~\ref{figure:figure2} for an example.
+See {Figure~\ref{figure:figure3}} for an example.
 Thus,

 We first claim that each connected component of $S$ contains at most one leaf of $R$, implying $|L(R)\cap V(S)|\leq t$.
 Thus, Equation~\eqref{equation:equation2} follows from

 It remains to prove the claim.
 Recall that all vertices of a connected component of $S$ have distinct ranks.
 Assume for contradiction that a connected component of $S$ contains distinct leaves $u$ and $v$ of $R$ with $r(u)<r(v)$.
 By $S\subseteq R'\subseteq R$, we have $\{u,v\}\subseteq L(S)$.
 Let $P$ be the $uv$-path of $S$.
 For any $\{x,y\}\in V(P)$, let $P[x,y]$ denote the $xy$-path of $P$.
 By Equation~\eqref{equation:equation3}, we have the following cases: